rockstor/rockstor-doc/docker-based-rock-ons/jenkins.rst

    :scale: 80%
    :align: center

-You can now configure and discuss in your very own Discourse Rock-on;
+You can now juggle your Jenkins jobs for your continuous integration in your very own Jenkins server Rock-on; :ref:`jenkins_doc`.
-:ref:`discourse_doc`.